 The study finishes by saying that early adopters will see a distinct advantage, and the statistics show that AMP has created an opportunity for companies that employ agile marketers.

-In conclusion, I will say only this.
+Conclusion: We will share our vision and the importance of AMP when asking you to consider that Verti Group International a.k.a.
+SEO Seattle® currently has most all clients websites some degree of AMP enabled pages and several were manually coded as early as December 2015.
 Most all of our own clients’ websites are already optimized for AMP and future clients can rely on the forward-thinking approach that we have employed since 2009.